 - Dec.
 31, 2025: $2.5 million

-The buyout can be lowered if Frost “obtains other employment in a football capacity” with an FBS or FCS program or in the NFL during the term of the contract.
-Such employment can’t guarantee Frost more than $5 million annually through Dec.
-31, 2022, or $2.5 million annually after Dec.
-31, 2022.
-If it does, the buyout is wiped out.
+The contract language remains mostly intact, stating the buyout can be lowered if Frost “obtains other employment in a football capacity” with an FBS or FCS program or in the NFL during the term of the contract.

 If such employment occurs under those terms, Nebraska, at its sole discretion, can either reduce Frost’s pay by the difference between his new salary and the monthly prorated amount of the previous contract or pay Frost a lump sum equal to the difference between the buyout amount and contract value.

 As of June 2023, Frost is not employed with an FCS, FBS, or NFL team, and hasn’t announced any intention to immediately return to coaching.